-It is a hand held spring-loaded tool that fits in the palm of the hand and resembles a tiny pogo stick that delivers a consistent low force, high speed thrust.
+It is a hand held spring-loaded tool that fits in the palm of the hand and resembles a tiny pogo stick that delivers a low force, high speed thrust.
 Because it is many times faster than adjustments delivered by hand, the body rarely tightens to resist, generally making adjustments comfortable and well tolerated.

-The chiropractor places the tip of the activator against the area of the back to be adjusted.
+The chiropractor places the tip of the activator against the area of the spine to be adjusted.
 We then adjust the angle and the pressure of the activator before squeezing the activator to deliver the adjustment.
 The activator makes a little clicking sound, however, this technique does not produce any popping sound from the joint itself.